How to track social media ROI using Google Analytics

 Social Conversions Report

-Find this report in Google Analytics through – Traffic Sources -> Social -> Conversions.
+Find this report in Google Analytics through – Acquisition -> Social -> Conversions.
 The Social Conversions Report provides data on how many conversions were a result of social media activity.
 This report can be divided into two sections:

 Assisted Social Conversion – The number of conversions assisted by social media.
 These are visitors that clicked on a social media link, landed on your site, but left before completing a goal.
 A few days later that same visitor returned to your site, maybe directly or searching your business on Google, and then completed a goal.